linus-stark/agentpinger/README.md

 # to do list
 ### add commands to ping to the bot/not rely on ui
 ### add more customizablity to ping occurance
-### timezones, will probably just save it as a column
 ### work on scheduler

 # down the road